[vc_row][vc_column][vc_column_text]Updated December 2018

 Call Southern California’s most trusted name in cloud at 800-208-3617 for real time pricing and a cost benefit analysis for Microsoft’s Azure and Amazon’s AWS.[/grve_callout][/vc_column_inner][/vc_row_inner][/vc_column][/vc_row]

-Leaning on a managed IT service provider (MSP) for a subset of your IT services can be a boon.
-More than just tackling a specific domain such as email hosting or customer relationship management, having an MSP as part of your IT mix can free up internal IT staff for more strategic projects.
+Leaning on a managed IT services provider (MSP) for a subset of your IT services can be a boon.
+More than just tackling specific domains like email hosting or customer relationship management, having an MSP as part of your IT mix can free up internal IT staff for more strategic projects.

 But establishing a strong, strategic partnership with your MSP is essential.
-Here we take a look at the current state of managed IT services, where companies are employing the MSP model and how to get the most of your MSP partnership.
+Here we take a look at the current state of managed IT services, where companies are employing the MSP model, and how to get the most out of your MSP partnership.

 The study, authored by Carolyn April, senior director of industry analysis at CompTIA, found that the rate of growth of managed services is continuing, but more or less at a steady pace.